barbaraarlee1726-dot/WRO-2026-Superiores-Junior/README.md

 Open Challenge

-The vehicle must autonomously complete three full laps on a fixed-layout track.
-Both the starting position and the driving direction (clockwise or counterclockwise) are randomly determined before each attempt.
+The vehicle must complete three laps on a fixed-layout track.
+The complexity increases due to random factors; the starting position and direction of travel (clockwise or counterclockwise) are determined on the spot, requiring a navigation system that does not rely on pre-programmed routes but rather on active lane detection.
 Obstacle Challenge

 It follows the same dynamics as the Open Challenge, with the difference that the vehicle must identify and respond to colored pillars that act as traffic signals: